zeshan-ops/projecto/docs/design/architectureDesign.md

 > Note:
 >
-> The model could have be reconstrued to use json objects directlty using the library, but I decided against this to make a switch to a different data storage format in future easier to do.
+> The model could have been reconstrued to use json objects directlty using the library, but I decided against this to make a switch to a different data storage format in future easier to do.

 ## View
 There needs to be the following views in the project: